avalonhope/ensemble-multiverse/README.md

-# The Grand Ensemble Multiverse (GEM) RPG based on the Evennia framwork.
+# The Grand Ensemble Multiverse (GEM) RPG based on the Evennia framwork

 The Grand Ensemble Multiverse is a Quantum Multiverse, in accordance with the Many Worlds Interpretation of Qunantum Mechanics, in which each World is contained within the Cosmic 11-dimensional spacetime Bulk of M-Theory.